lyteword/chspurgeon-tod/volume-1/psalm-16.md

 never need our aid.
 Well may we sing the verses of Dr. Watts:

-## "Oft have my heart and tongue confess'd
+Oft have my heart and tongue confess'd

 How empty and how poor I am;